Welcome to the Second Annual

 About the Festival

-It is organized by a committee of volunteers with support from Paul Smith’s Visitior Interpretive Center, Adirondack Riverwalking, Accessible Adirondack Tourism, Tri-Lakes Center for Independent Living, Adirondack Website Design, Adirondack Experience, and many other people, and organizations throughout the Adirondack region.
+Our festival is organized by a committee of volunteers with support from Paul Smith’s Visitior Interpretive Center, Adirondack Riverwalking, Accessible Adirondack Tourism, Adirondack Website Design, and many other people, and organizations throughout the Adirondack region.

 The festival will not charge for admission to visitors.